-August 21, 2023 \ Because of the realignment of grade levels, the 2023-2024 Transition Day will include Pre-Kindergarten, Kindergarten, 4th, 5th, 6th, 7th and 9th grade students.
-These students will start school a day earlier than other grades for special activities to prepare for a new school level.
+August 14, 2024 \ Transition Day will include Pre-Kindergarten, Kindergarten, 4th, 6th, and 9th grade students.
+These students will start school a day earlier than other grades for special activities to prepare for moving into a new school level.

-New Teacher In-Service August 7-10, 2023
+New Teacher In-Service August 2 and August 5-6, 2024